What’s next for Ryan Fitzpatrick, 2018’s most improbable NFL star? ‘Enjoy the ride.’

 “Don’t ever let anybody tell you you can’t play,” Martz said he told him.
 “You’re a starter in this league.”

 The league didn’t necessarily agree.
 His draft position became a stigma.
-“The first thing personnel guys will say is, ‘Well, he’s a good backup,’” Martz said.
+“The first thing personnel guys will say is, ‘Well, he’s a good backup,’ ” Martz said.
 “Right away, you get branded with that.”
 Fitzpatrick has continually landed in suboptimal situations, with organizations who have either regarded him lightly, failed to surround him with adequate talent, or both.

-Fitzpatrick won the starting job in Buffalo, and in 2011, the Bills signed Fitzpatrick to a five-year, $59 million contract with $24 million guaranteed.
+Fitzpatrick won the starting job in Buffalo, and in 2011, the Bills signed Fitzpatrick to a six-year, $59 million contract with $24 million guaranteed.
 Before the season ended, he took a hit in the chest and played through cracked ribs.
 Surrounded by a suboptimal supporting cast, his performance waned, and after two seasons, the contract had become so onerous the Bills cut him.

 Fitzpatrick led the New York Jets to a 10-6 record in 2015, but the Jets played contract hardball with him after the season, causing him to miss all offseason activities and leading to a disaster the next year.
 Again, his chance to establish himself in one place had fizzled, and the perception of his ability had been reaffirmed.